lauriku/agilejkl-presentation/docker-irl/README.md

 1. Why I love Docker
 2. Why should you care?
 3. Daily use cases
-4. Production environments
-5. Case: Fonecta CI
+4. Case: Fonecta CI
-6. Example: Dockerizing and deploying a Node.js application to Amazon ECS
+5. Example: Dockerizing and deploying a Node.js app

 Notes:

 - Structure of the presentation
--

 ---